 Medicare has made some changes to the program to ensure that your needs are better met by designating a special QIO just to address beneficiary and family concerns.
 There will be a second QIO that will work with hospitals and doctors to help them with their quality improvement activities.

-The Beneficiary and Family Centered Care Quality Improvement Organizations (BFCC-QIO) will be the QIO that will manage all beneficiary complaints and quality of care reviews to ensure consistency in the case review process while taking into consideration local factors important to you and your family.
+The Beneficiary and Family Centered Care Quality Improvement Organizations (BFCC-QIO) manages all beneficiary complaints and quality of care reviews to ensure consistency in the case review process while taking into consideration local factors important to you and your family.

 Quality Innovation Network (QIN) QIOs are responsible for working with providers and the community on multiple, data-driven quality initiatives to improve patient safety, reduce harm, and improve clinical care at their local and regional levels.